TimMikeladze/graphql-crud/README.md

 import { makeExecutableSchema } from 'graphql-tools';
 import { execute } from 'graphql';
 import gql from 'graphql-tag';
-import model from 'graphql-model-directive';
+import crud from 'graphql-crud';
-import MongoStore from 'graphql-model-mongo';
+import MongoStore from 'graphql-crud-mongo';
 import typeDefs from './typeDefs';

 const typeDefs = `